 It is our belief that our job does not end with your mortgage approval.We support you through changes in your life and lifestyle and we are there to guide you into the nest mortgage products that benefit you, not the lender.

 We would love to hear from you.

-The majority of my business comes from referrals, which is a great reinforcement that people appreciate the job that I do.
-My job is not just to get you a great rate (although I do that too!) - it is to explain the home buying and mortgage process to you, clearly explain the terms and conditions of your mortgage to you (so unlike with the bank you're not suddenly hit with a shocking penalty you had no idea could happen) and keep you informed about where rates and the economy are going.
+The majority of our business comes from referrals, which is a great reinforcement that people appreciate the job that we do.
+Our job is not just to get you a great rate (although we do that too!) - it is to explain the home buying and mortgage process to you, clearly explain the terms and conditions of your mortgage to you (so unlike with the bank you're not suddenly hit with a shocking penalty you had no idea could happen) and keep you informed about where rates and the economy are going.

 News From Brian Matthey,Your Mortgage Professional